 Return Value

 The set remove() method does not return any value; it just returns None.
-But if the element is not present in the set, then the KeyError exception is thrown.
+But if the element is absent in the set, the KeyError exception is thrown.

 Example